Spu7Nix/spwn_docs/tags.md

 ## **Example**

 ## Script tags
-Here is an example taken from counter.spwn
+Here are an example taken from counter.spwn
 ```spwn
 . . .
 impl @counter {